 This Joss Whedon marvel is a cornerstone of genre television today, and has captivated audiences since it premiered on the WB in 1996.
-Buffy turned the trope of the clueless blonde final girl on its head by making Buffy the chosen one: the one person in all the land who could vanquish the powers of evil and stake any vampire who got in her way.
+Buffy the Vampire Slayer turned the trope of the clueless blonde final girl on its head by making Buffy the chosen one: the one person in all the land who could vanquish the powers of evil and stake any vampire who got in her way.

 During the show’s seven season run, though, Buffy learns that she doesn’t have to do everything alone.
 The friends and family who stand by her side are what make this show so memorable, and Buffy’s ability to inspire others makes her “Scooby gang” a pretty formidable team.

-Although a little less supernatural than some of our other selections, Riverdale is another new show about a group of teens living in a strangely eerie town, traversing the mysteries of high school relationships and hiding sinister secrets.
+Although a little less supernatural than some of our other selections, Riverdale is another show about a group of teens living in a strangely eerie town, traversing the mysteries of high school relationships and hiding sinister secrets.